-The band was first formed in the late 1960’s by Keith Relf and Jim McCarty.
+The band was first formed in the late 1960s by Keith Relf and Jim McCarty.
 Relf and McCarty were former members of The Yardbirds.
-Additional musicians were added and the band released their first album entitled Renaissance in 1969.
+Additional musicians were added, and the band released their first album entitled Renaissance in 1969.
 In 1971, Annie Haslam joined the band.
-Anni Halsam’s first recording with the band was the group’s third release entitled Prolouge.
+Anni Halsam’s first recording with the band was the group’s third release entitled Prologue.

 Every track on this top 10 Renaissance Songs list is so powerful, beautiful and brilliant.
-The magnitude of all of these Renaissance Songs makes an argument that the order of the songs listed really is not important.
-Weather a track is listed as number six, two or one is really insignificant.
-These are all great pieces of music and our point is to just add another avenue to showcase these great Renaissance Songs.
+The magnitude of all of these Renaissance Songs makes an argument that the order of the songs listed really is not essential.
+Whether a track is listed as number six, two or one is really insignificant.
+These are all great pieces of music and our point is just to add another avenue to showcase these great Renaissance Songs.